kstange/wow_build/README.md

 This script just uses the `.luacheckrc` to run a check against the code for a particular mod.
-I'll periodically update the globals list in the config so that it doesn't produre warnings for valid functions, but this does help me discover typos in global function names and values or attempts to overwrite built-in game functionality.
+I'll periodically update the globals list in the config so that it doesn't produce warnings for valid functions.
+This helps me discover typos in global function names and values or attempts to overwrite built-in game functionality, as well as things like global misuse inside of functions.

-Someday I might consider trying to check out and walk all the WoW code for a list of known globals so that I don't have to manually add what I want to use... someday.
+I might consider trying to check out and walk all the WoW code for a list of known globals so that I don't have to manually add what I want to use.
+Maybe.

-The luacheck program needs to be intsalled in `luarocks/bin/luacheck`
+The luacheck program needs to be installed in `luarocks/bin/luacheck`

 If you have `luarocks` installed from your distro, something like this will work (from within the repo):